top of page

 Texture in photography refers to the perceived surface quality or 'feel' of an object within the photographic frame.

-The Importance of Patterns and Textures in Photography
+The importance of patterns and textures in photography

-Patterns in Photography
+Patterns Photography

-Identifying Patterns in the Mundane
+Identifying patterns in the mundane

 Pattern in the largest open-work geodesic dome in the world

-Breaking the Pattern
+Breaking the pattern

 Occasionally, the disruption within a pattern serves as its most compelling aspect, creating a focal point and adding a layer of intrigue to your image.
 This can be a different colored tile in a uniformly tiled floor or a single wilting flower in a bed of blooming ones.